ArchooD2/snaparg/CONTRIBUTING.md

    ```bash
    pytest
    ```
-   (“We use `pytest` because it’s lightweight and familiar to most Python devs.”)
+   (We use `pytest` because it’s lightweight and familiar to most Python devs.)

 5. **Commit and Push**
    ```bash